Vaccine Info

 Evusheld At Pharmacy

-The U.S. Administration announced it would make effective pre-exposure prophylactics such as Evusheld more widely available through enhanced distribution to clinicians’ offices and clinics on Jul.
+The U.S. Administration announced it would make effective pre-exposure prophylactics such as Evusheld more widely available through enhanced distribution to clinicians' offices and clinics on Jul.
 12, 2022.
-Previously, Amber Specialty Pharmacy (Hy-Vee) announced on June 23, 2022, the launch of expanded EVUSHELD services at 19 locations.
+Previously, Amber Specialty Pharmacy (Hy-Vee) announced on Jun.
+23, 2022, the launch of expanded EVUSHELD services at 19 locations.
+In the USA, Evusheld can be found at locations on this map.

 Evusheld Dosage

 Patients receive one dose of EVUSHELD, composed of two separate injections, given by a healthcare provider as two intramuscular injections.
 On Jun.
-29, 2022, the FDA revised the Evusheld Fact Sheet for Healthcare Providers to recommend repeat dosing every six months with a dose of 300 mg of tixagevimab and 300 mg cilgavimab if patients need ongoing protection.
-And in the EU, Evusheld for treatment is 300mg of tixagevimab and 300mg of cilgavimab, administered as two separate, sequential IM injections.
+29, 2022, the FDA revised the Evusheld Fact Sheet for Healthcare Providers to recommend repeat dosing every six months with 300 mg of tixagevimab and 300 mg of cilgavimab if patients need ongoing protection.
+In the EU, Evusheld for treatment is 300mg of tixagevimab and 300mg of cilgavimab, administered as two separate, sequential IM injections.
+In addition, the U.S. CDC published on Sept.
+2, 2022, that Evusheld should be administered to moderately or severely immunocomised patients every six months for preexposure prophylaxis to supplement vaccine protection.
+Per the updated EUA, Evusheld can be given at least two weeks after COVID-19 vaccination.

 Evusheld Indication